 Fall season here begins at the end of September.
 The fun is only available on weekends except for school groups and private events.
-Tickets run $10-14; kids 3 and younger and military with ID are free.
+Tickets run $11-14; kids 3 and younger, first responders and military (active & veterans with ID) are free.

 Poppell Farms has a 10-acre corn maze that includes a “Haunted Woods,” plus hayrides, a pumpkin patch, a petting zoo, and more.
 We love the pony rides and steer roping!
 There are plenty of special events, too, like Grandparents Day and Scout recognition days, so check the calendar.